oscar-bardrick-h24/lang-learn-svc/README.md

   One of he largest shortcomings is that the error handling is not comprehensive or consistent.
 I realise this, unfortunately I didnt get the time to fix this.

-  ## Testing
+  unit tests can be run with:
+  `make unit-test`

-  unit tests can be run with `make unit-test` integration tests can be run with `make integration-test` once `docker-compose up` has succeeded and containers are ready for action
+  once `docker-compose up` has succeeded and containers are ready for action integration tests can be run with:
+  `make integration-test`

   ## Design